boldbi/boldbi-kubernetes/helm/README.md

          podAffinityEnable: false
       </td>
       <td>
         Pod affinity ensures that the pods are scheduled into nodes with matching pods.
-Set this to true if you use pod affinity in your cluster
+Set this to true if you use pod affinity in your cluster.
       </td>
     </tr>
         <tr>